 The initiative assesses and approves company targets, offers resources, workshops, and guidance, and showcases companies that are part of the initiative.

-The initiative has enjoyed considerable success and commitment from companies all over the world reaching well over 3000 in the summer of 2022.
+The initiative has enjoyed considerable success and commitment from companies all over the world reaching over 5800 in the summer of 2023.

-As of August 2022, over 100 Danish companies have committed to the initiative, most of them also committed to the UN Global Compact.
+As of mid-2023, over 170 Danish companies have committed to the initiative, most of them also committed to the UN Global Compact.

 Science Based Targets is a collaboration between Carbon Disclosure Project (CDP), the United Nations Global Compact (UNGC), World Resources Institute (WRI), and the World Wide Fund for Nature (WWF).

-The steering committee will help identify the themes and agendas of each meeting and the long-term strategy of the group.
+The peer learnings group’s steering committee will help identify the topics of each meeting and the long-term strategy of the group.

 Current members of the steering committee: